sitysat/SEBC/SEBC-master/resources/labs/0_YarnCalcs.md

 CM Agent	1		1
 No HBASE and Solr

-avaialable resource per node will be 11 vCores, Ram 87040 Bytes for (yarn.nodemanager.resource) configuration
+Note : avaialable resource per node will be 11 vCores, Ram 87040 Bytes for (yarn.nodemanager.resource) configuration

 3. allow minimum allocation for yarn scheduler with minimum 1 core, 1024 Bytes and maximum <=avalable vcore(11) and 11264 Bytes for memory allocation.
 I will not allow one container to consume most of available memory.